Prukutu/AOES-CLIM-ClimateData-WhereHow/_episodes/02-netcdf.md

 > > ### Solution
 > > 1. lon = 180; lat = 89; time = 12; nbnds = 2
 > > 2. lon is longitude (˚E); lat is latitude (˚N); time is months (although that is not terribly obvious from the metadata); nbnds is time boundaries (also a bit mysterious at this point)
-> > 3. sst is sea surface temperature [˚C]; valid_yr_count is the "count of non-missing values used in mean", i.e., number of years of good data used.
+> > 3. sst is sea surface temperature [˚C]; valid_yr_count is the "count of non-missing values used in mean", i.e., number of years of good data used from the 30-year window 1991-2020.
 > > 4.
-A monthly SST climatology averaged over 1971-2010 combining several sources of data.
+A monthly SST climatology averaged over 1991-2020 (the `climatology` attribute has not been properly updated - it still says `1971-2000`) combining several sources of data.
 It's called "NOAA Extended Reconstructed SST V5" and there is J. Climate paper describing it.
 > {: .solution}
 {: .challenge}

 There are other useful software libraries similar to NCO.
 In particular, there is the [Climate Data Operators (CDO)](https://code.mpimet.mpg.de/projects/cdo/) software package that has much of the same functionality as NCO, but also works with other data formats such as GRIB.
+It also has a module you can load on Hopper.

 ### Introduction to `xarray`